Making clean-water crops a reality on the landscape

 There is a clear need for business capitalization grants to help establish this value-chain infrastructure.
 This means helping local start-up entrepreneurs and cooperatives (such as Perennial Pantry or the Perennial Promise Growers Cooperative) invest in equipment, storage, processing and distribution to help bring continuous living cover crops from the farm gate to the retail shelf.

-Strategic public investments that help these critical pieces of the continuous living cover ecosystem are incredibly important, particularly early on as they take root and establish themselves.
+Strategic public investments that help these critical pieces of the continuous living cover business ecosystem are incredibly important, particularly early on as they take root and establish themselves.
 Beyond the benefits to our soil, water, biodiversity and climate, we can also create new economic and community development opportunities for our state.

 Why value-chain investment is important